Story: European discovery of New Zealand

 Young Nick’s sharp eyes

-Sailing across uncharted seas in October 1769, Captain Cook offered a reward of rum to the man who first sighted land, and promised that ‘that part of the coast of the said land should be named after him’.
+Sailing across uncharted seas in October 1769, James Cook offered a reward of rum to the man who first sighted land, and promised that ‘that part of the coast of the said land should be named after him’.
 The sighting was made by the surgeon’s boy, 12-year-old Nicholas Young.
 He had probably come aboard the ship in the retinue of the botanist, Joseph Banks.
 It is not recorded if Young Nick was given the rum, but the headland below the high hills which he first saw from the masthead was named Young Nicks Head after him.
 He was certainly sharp-eyed because he was also the first to see Land’s End when the Endeavour returned to England in 1771.

 A favoured anchorage